R/plot_bar_sd.R

 transform Y axis into "log10" or "log2"

-for Y axis breaks on log scales, default is waiver()
+argument for ggplot2[scale_y_continuous] for Y axis breaks on log scales, default is waiver(), or provide a vector of desired breaks.

-for Y axis labels on log scales, default is waiver()
+argument for ggplot2[scale_y_continuous] for Y axis labels on log scales, default is waiver(), or provide a vector of desired labels.

 a vector of length two specifying the range (minimum and maximum) of the Y axis.

 whether or not to fix scales on X & Y axes for all facet facet graphs.
-Can be fixed
+Can be fixed (default), free, free_y or free_x (for Y and X axis one at a time, respectively).

-, default set to size 20.
+parameter of base_size of fonts in theme_classic, default set to size 20.

-thickness (in 'pt' units) of bar and error bar lines; default = fontsize
+thickness (in 'pt' units) of bar and error bar lines; default = fontsize/

-grafify colour palette to apply, default "okabe_ito"; see graf_palettes
+grafify colour palette to apply, default "okabe_ito"; see graf_palettes for available palettes.

 logical TRUE or FALSE.
 Default TRUE for sequential colours from chosen palette.
-Set to FALSE for distant colours, which will be applied using scale_fill_grafify2
+Set to FALSE for distant colours, which will be applied using scale_fill_grafify2.

 whether to reverse order of colour within the selected palette, default F (FALSE); can be set to T (TRUE).